-Opal Toolkit - A toolkit for wrapping scientific applications as Web services developed at San Diego Supercomputer Center (where OpenTopography is also based).
+- Opal Toolkit - A toolkit for wrapping scientific applications as Web services developed at San Diego Supercomputer Center (where OpenTopography is also based).
 Provides features such as scheduling, standards-based Grid security and data management in an easy-to-use and configurable manner.
 OpenTopography's Web service architecture is built with Opal services, and we leverage many of the features provided by the toolkit.

 Other Software in OpenTopography GitHub:

-myHadoop is a simple system for end-users to provision Hadoop instances on traditional supercomputing resources, without requiring any root privileges.
+- myHadoop is a simple system for end-users to provision Hadoop instances on traditional supercomputing resources, without requiring any root privileges.
 Users may use myHadoop to configure and instantiate Hadoop on the fly via regular batch scripts.

-The OpenTopography system is largely built on open source software, including code from the projects listed below.
-You can learn more about the OT cyberinfrastructure system from the OpenTopography: A Services Oriented Architecture for Community Access to LIDAR Topography paper and other publications.
+Related Open Source Software Projects The OpenTopography system is largely built on open source software, including code from the projects listed below.
+For more information about OT cyberinfrastructure see our publications.

-GDAL - The Geospatial Data Abstraction Library (GDAL), is a translator library for raster geospatial data formats.
+- GDAL - The Geospatial Data Abstraction Library (GDAL), is a translator library for raster geospatial data formats.
 OpenTopography uses GDAL for DEM format conversion and derived product generation.

-Geoportal Server - Esri Geoportal Server is a free, open source product that enables discovery and use of geospatial resources including datasets, rasters, and Web services.
+- Geoportal Server - Esri Geoportal Server is a free, open source product that enables discovery and use of geospatial resources including datasets, rasters, and Web services.
 It helps organizations manage and publish metadata for their geospatial resources to let users discover and connect to those resources.